Making primary assessment work

 Can assessments be tools for growth, not just evaluation?
-This month, join two educators from Sri Lanka as they share lessons learned from a new assessment programme designed for primary learners.
-The project was created to explore how assessments can boost learning - not just measure it - and offers powerful insights for educators everywhere.
-Discover the challenges and successes they faced and practical strategies for making assessment more meaningful for learners - wherever you are teaching.
+Two educators from Sri Lanka share lessons learned from a new assessment programme designed for primary learners.
+The project was created to explore how assessments can boost learning – not just measure it – and offers powerful insights for educators everywhere.
+Watch to discover the challenges and successes they faced and learn practical strategies for making assessment more meaningful for learners – wherever you are teaching.
+The live event took place on 22 August 2025.

 About the session